alexmochu/WeConnect-API-oop-/README.md

 # Features
 1. Users can be able to register and create an account
 2. Registered users can be able to log in
-3. Once logged in, the user can create a business
+3. Once logged in, the user can create a business.
+The business needs to be in a category so he/she can either choose a category that is created or create his/her own.
 4. Each business created can has an ID and a unique business name
 5. Logged in users can query all businesses or a single business by its ID
 6. Only logged in users have the privilege of creating and viewing businesses
+7. The logged in user can also view, update or delete the categories

 # Installation
 1. Ensure you have installed Python3.6+, created and an activated a virtual environment.